Rachael Robertson (writer): Works

 As of September 2017, Robertson has delivered more than 1000 keynote sessions to organisations and associations across the US, Australia, New Zealand and Asia.
 The clients she works with range from large global organisations, such as Randstad, to local fundraising events such as Day of Inspiration.

+In 2025, she delivered keynote addresses at significant events, such as the International Women's Day Event Series in Adelaide (March 4) and BerryQuest International in Hobart (February 24–27).

 Charitable work

-Rachael is an Australia Day ambassador and is a media-spokesperson for RUOK?
+Robertson is an Australia Day ambassador and is a media-spokesperson for RUOK?
 Day.

 Sponsorships

-In 2019, Rachael was sponsored by outdoor clothing company Yarra Trail as one of their three "Trailblazers" for the Autumn fashion season.
+In 2019, Robertson was sponsored by outdoor clothing company Yarra Trail as one of their three "Trailblazers" for the Autumn fashion season.